 What Is Account-Based Marketing (ABM) Strategy?

-As B2B decision-making is performed by a group of decision-makers, this phase will identify these key individuals for every account before gathering individual information and further characterizing them for the customization of future campaigns.
+As a group of 7-19 people performs B2B decision-making, this phase will identify these key individuals for every account before gathering individual information and further characterizing them for the customization of future campaigns.

 For every contact, you will conduct thorough research to understand which channel is the most effective way to approach them.
 ABM marketing is all about customization: